zhangzhongnan928/Tapp-Ideas/README.md

 # Tapp Ideas for Top 50 NFTs and Tokens

-This list provides 3 simple, easy-to-implement, and useful Tapp (Token Application) ideas for the top 50 NFTs and top 50 tokens on EVM-compatible blockchains.
+This list provides 3 simple, easy-to-implement, and useful Tapp (Token as Application) ideas for the top 50 NFTs and top 50 tokens on EVM-compatible blockchains.
 These ideas leverage the ERC-7738 standard for permissionless script registry.

 ## NFT-based Tapps